Zizwar/zip2prompt/readme.md

 ## Key Features

 - Convert ZIP files, URLs, or GitHub repositories into AI-digestible text format
-- Selective file extraction for targeted AI analysis
+- Selective file extraction with enhanced folder and file selection options
 - Preserve and include project structure in the output
 - Customize prompts to guide AI analysis
 - Support for various file types common in software projects